How Should parents And Schools Handle Social Media For Kids?

 Here at Delivered Social, we think that sounds like a great idea.

-We have given presentations at schools about social media before, but an hour of waffle from an external speaker isn’t really enough to teach kids a whole new set of safeguards and best practices.
+We have given presentations at schools about social media before.
+But an hour of waffle from an external speaker isn’t enough to teach kids about safeguards and best practices.
 Social media awareness and online behaviour should be a core part of the syllabus.
 Protecting these young people from negative experiences is just as important as teaching them maths and science, isn’t it?

 Here’s hoping that the children’s commissioner and the schools she’s working with come up with something good, which can protect young people and create a safer environment for them…